henrysky/astroNN_stars_foundation/README.rst

 .. _gaiadr3_zeropoint: https://gitlab.com/icc-ub/public/gaiadr3_zeropoint
 .. _GaiaXPy: https://gaia-dpci.github.io/GaiaXPy-website/

+Python dependencies are also listed in `requirements.txt`_.

+.. _requirements.txt: requirements.txt

 ..

     ⚠️ You have to set ``magicnumber = nan`` in ``astroNN`` `configuration file`_ for the data reduction code to work properly.